twilio-labs/plugin-alias/README.md

 ## `twilio alias:reset`

 Reset the aliases and directory.
 Used for cleanup.
+Recommended to run before uninstalling the plugin.
 Not visible in --help

 ```
 USAGE